ObviousStudios/Scratch-Ext-Utils/README.md

 ```

 #### Adding an argument to a block
-Adding an argument is a simple as running addArgument() after declaring a block
+Adding an argument is a simple as running addArgument() after declaring a block <br />
-the first argument is the argument's name.
+the first argument is the argument's name. <br />
-the second argument is the default value with type inference built in.
+the second argument is the default value with type inference built in. <br />
-the third is optional and allows you to overide the type inference for the argument.
+the third is optional and allows you to overide the type inference for the argument. <br />
-the fourth is optional and lets you define a menu for the argument.
+the fourth is optional and lets you define a menu for the argument. <br />
 ```js
 extension.addBlock("Test Block [testArg]","tBlock",Scratch.BlockType.BOOLEAN,
 // The blocks code goes after the block type